andykent/river-js/README.md

 * queries with sub-selects might be able to share common data
 * JOINs have their own data structures.
 Could they share with repeaters to avoid duplicate objects?
 * JOINs use a loop in all cases but for equality joins (a.id = b.id) we could maintain an index.
+* JOINs are probably sub optimal in almost every way.